-Before you establish a relationship with your elected officials, you'll need to do your research!
-It's important to know their voting history and even previous campaign commitments to hold them accountable.
+Before you establish a relationship with your elected officials, you'll need to do your research.

 Have you ever found yourself thinking, "Wow, that's terrible.
 I should do something." after seeing the latest headline about local politics?

 Well, you definitely can.
 We're here to help.